Governance & Sustainability

 Conduct of general meetings

-The notice of the 53rd AGM was sent to members 28 days before the meeting together with the Annual Report.
+The notice of the 54th AGM was sent to members 28 days before the meeting together with the annual report.
 The AGM notice sets out the resolutions to be tabled and includes explanatory notes and other relevant information on the matters to be discussed and decided at the AGM.
-Shareholders were able to exercise their votes either in person, or appoint a representative or proxy to attend and vote on their behalf using remote participation and voting facilities.
+Shareholders were able to exercise their votes either in person, or appoint a representative or proxy to attend and vote on their behalf.
 Voting was by poll, conducted electronically and verified by an independent scrutineer.

-The minutes of the 53rd AGM were also uploaded to PPB’s website and can be assessed via the link below: https://www.ppbgroup.com/images/pages/investor-relations/annual_general_meeting/53rd_agm/53rd_AGM_minutes.pdf
+The minutes of the 54th AGM were also uploaded to PPB’s website and can be read via the link below: https://www.ppbgroup.com/images/pages/investor-relations/annual_general_meeting/53rd_agm/53rd_AGM_minutes.pdf

 Focus Areas on Corporate Governance